One of the first questions many people have when it comes to planning a yacht charter in the Whitsundays is how much does it cost?

 If you have made your booking within the 70 days before your charter, you must pay your booking in full.

 The deposit is not refundable – a partial refund of the balance may be available, depending on how far in advance the cancellation is made (see terms).

 Does Whitsunday Rent a Yacht ever have sales or offer free night deals?

 We occasionally get asked if we ever do “free night deals” such as pay seven stay five or offer sales at certain times of the year.

 We have recently decided to stay away from gimmicks; instead, we’ve spent hours working our rates to reflect the best, most reasonable prices for each boat and the season.
 Our rates are based on the exact duration of the charter you want, for example, you are not forced to pay for seven nights when you only want five.

-In everything we do, we endeavour to be as transparent and straightforward as possible.
-Rent a Yacht hasn't inflated our prices so we can then offer a discount.
-And we aren't prepared to sacrifice our guest's experience and safety by chasing the bottom dollar.
+We endeavour to be as transparent and straightforward as possible in everything we do.
+Rent a Yacht hasn’t inflated our prices so we can then offer a discount.
+And we aren’t prepared to sacrifice our guest’s experience and safety by chasing the bottom dollar.